The Mystery Of Mast Cell Activation Syndrome [MCAS]:

 - Never Bet Against Occam: Mast Cell Activation Disease and the Modern Epidemics of Chronic Illness and Medical Complexity – Global Amazon Link

-If you care about or care for, chronic, refractory treatment failure, both medical and psychological/psychiatric – you absolutely must first listen here to this introductory CBJ/028 interview with Dr. Afrin, then you must read his fresh, engaging, unpretentious, life-changing book.
-Read it even if you’re a Ph.D. psychologist, an LPC or LCSW – and certainly, if you’re an FNP, PA or trained medical professional at any level – especially Family Practitioners and Internists on the front lines who repeatedly witness treatment failure.
+If you care about or care for, chronic, refractory treatment failure, both medical and psychological/psychiatric – you absolutely must first listen here to this first CBJ/028 interview with Dr. Afrin, then you must read his fresh, engaging, unpretentious, life-changing book.
+Read it even if you’re a Ph.D. psychologist, an LPC or LCSW – and indeed, if you’re an FNP, PA or trained medical professional at any level – especially Family Practitioners and Internists on the front lines who repeatedly witness treatment failure.

 Why?
 Because you often see patients like Jennifer in your offices and regret it when you don’t know what to do.